Chicken Confit or olive oil roasted chicken is the most impossibly tender, moist, and crispy-skinned chicken you’ll ever have.

 What can you do with the leftovers?

-If you have leftovers — pull the chicken from the bone, and toss into a big bowl of pasta.
-Using the leftover oil, drizzle the chickeny-oil over everything.
-YUM!
+If you have leftovers — pull the chicken from the bone, and toss into a big bowl of arugula with a spritz of lemon juice .

 Perfect Pairings – what you can serve with this recipe: